 Where to eat: Bramleys Tea Rooms serves up delicious lunches and cakes, in a cosy log cabin setting.
 After a stroll along the coast, refuel with a warming hot chocolate or the freshly made soup of the day.

-Where to drink: The Buccaneer Inn is a pub located in Tenby’s vibrant town centre.
+Where to drink: HARBWR Tap and Kitchen is a pub located in Tenby’s vibrant town centre.
 At night, it’s a popular place with both visitors and locals to socialise and grab a drink.

 6. Woodside Bay Treehouse